 Parking: There is a free car park at St Nicholas Church, where the walk begins and ends.

 Toilets: There are no public toilets nearby.
-Fishguard, several miles away, has the nearest public toilets.
+Fishguard and Goodwick, several miles away, have the nearest public toilets.

 Refreshments: There are no refreshments available nearby.
 Please bring your own.